kyma-project/kyma-environment-broker/docs/03-16-deprovision-retrigger-cronjob.md

 ```

 > **NOTE**
-> If you need to test the Job, you can run it in the dry-run mode.
+> If you need to test the Job, you can run it in the `dry-run` mode.
-> In this mode, the Job only logs the information about the candidate instances (i.e. instances meeting the configured criteria).
+> In this mode, the Job only logs the information about the candidate instances (that is, instances meeting the configured criteria).
 The instances are not affected.

 Use the following environment variables to configure the Job: